JustAScripts/Nerium/README.md

   },
   "webhook": {
     "enable": false,   set to 'true' if you want to get notified on your Webhook "url": ""   Webhook to be notified
-  }
+    "message": {
+      "success": true,  send the successful bought message "error": true  send the error message if u `False` it won't not gonna send error on Webhook }
 }
 ```